charmed-kubernetes/bundle/fragments/k8s/core/README.md

 ### Scaling Etcd

-Etcd is used as a key-value store for the Kubernetes cluster.
-The bundle defaults to one instance in this cluster.
+Etcd is the key-value store for the Kubernetes cluster.
+The bundle defaults to one instance of etcd in this cluster.

-For reliability and more scalability, we recommend between 3 and 9 etcd nodes.
+For reliability and scalability, use at least 3 etcd nodes.
-If you want to add more nodes:
+To add two more nodes:

 ```
-juju add-unit etcd
+juju add-unit etcd -n 2
 ```

 The CoreOS etcd documentation has a chart for the